tommyHinZ/Stupid-JavaScript-Game/README.md

 # Stupid-JavaScript-Game
-It's a stupid javascript game
+It's a stupid javascript pong game

+Press enter key to start the game

 Press left arrow key to move left
 Press right arrow key to move right

-Press any key to start playing music
+Press spacebar to boost the speed